sorru94/astarte-device-sdk-cpp/README.md

 ## Get started with the samples

 Various samples have been added in the `samples` folder of this project.
-An utility bash script has also been added, named `build_samples.sh`.
+An utility bash script has also been added, named `build_sample.sh`.
 It can be used to build one of the samples without having to deal directly with CMake.

 ## Importing the library in an external project